gauravbkhairnar/Build_Short_Evac_Time_QGIS_Plugin/paper/paper.md

 The source code for Building-level Shortest Evacuation Time is openly available at: https://github.com/gauravbkhairnar/Build_Short_Evac_Time_QGIS_Plugin

 The plugin is distributed under the MIT License.
 It is designed to operate within the QGIS environment and can be installed through the QGIS Plugin Manager or manually from the repository.
-The project documentation, installation instructions, and example usage are provided in the repository README.
+The project documentation, installation instructions and example usage are provided in the repository README file.

 # Acknowledgements